aiXpertLab/AI-Powered-Automatically-Customize-Cover-Letter/README.md

 ### AI-Powered Automatically Customize Cover Letter for Each Job Post
+> AI-Powered, Customized, Cover Letters

-AI Assistant Job Flow Automator.
-Automate tailor and prepare cover letter based on your own resume and the specific job description scraped from the job site.
+> AI Assistant Job Flow Automator.

+>Automate tailor and prepare cover letter based on your own resume and the specific job description scraped from Linkedin.

 <div align="center">